Arunachalesvara Temple: Worship and festivals

-The temple priests perform the poosai (rituals) during festivals and on a daily basis.
-Like other Sivan temples of Tamil Nadu, the priests belong to the Saivaite community, a Brahmin sub-caste.
-The temple rituals are performed by pandit six times a day; Kaalaippani at 5:30 a.m., Kaalai Vazhipaadu at 8:00 a.m., Nadunchama Vazhipaadu at 10:00 a.m., Maalaipani at 6:00 p.m., Irandaam Kaalai Pani at 8:00 p.m. and Iravuppani at 10:00 p.m.
+The temple priests perform pujas (rituals) six times on a daily basis.
+These include the Kaalaippani at 5:30 a.m., Kaalai Vazhipaadu at 8:00 a.m., Nadunchama Vazhipaadu at 10:00 a.m., Maalaipani at 6:00 p.m., Irandaam Kaalai Pani at 8:00 p.m. and Iravuppani at 10:00 p.m.
 Each ritual comprises four steps: Thirumanchanam (sacred bath), Alangaaram (decoration), Neivedhiyam (food offering) and Theepaarathanai (waving of lamps) for both Annamalaiyar and Unnamulai Amman.
 The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas read by priests and prostration by worshippers in front of the temple mast.
-There are weekly rituals like Thingal-kizhamai (Monday) and Velli-kizhamai (Friday), fortnightly rituals like Pirathosam and monthly festivals like Amavasai (new moon day), Kiruthigai, Paurnami (full moon day) and Chathurthi.
+Special pujas are performed on Mondays (Soma varam) and Fridays (Sukra varam), and on Pradosha, Amavasya, Purnima, Chaturthi, and Kiruthigai.